Bionif92/Cursos-de-Programacion/Javascript.md

 `section.classList.replace`

-`section.classList.toggle ('visi // see the classes`
+`section.classList.toggle ('visible´) or invisible // turn on and off the class`

 // ids
 someElement.id = 'banana'